antoniocastanheira/nixpkgs/README.md

 See [the wiki article](https://nixos.wiki/wiki/Overlays) to see how it all works.

-## Adding your own modules

-Got some configurations you want to create an abstraction of?
-Modules are the answer.
-These awesome files can expose _options_ and implement _configurations_ based on how the options are set.

-Create a file for them on either `modules/nixos` or `modules/home-manager`.
-Be sure to also add them to the listing at `modules/nixos/default.nix` or `modules/home-manager/default.nix`.

-See [the wiki article](https://nixos.wiki/wiki/Module) to learn more about them.

 ## Adding more hosts or users

 You can organize them by hostname and username on `nixos` and `home-manager`